kakarot404/kubernetes-deployment-local/README.md

-# 🐳 Kubernetes Deployment of Full-Stack App (Frontend + Backend + MongoDB)
+# 🛠️ Helm-Based Kubernetes Deployment (Local) - Pools App

+This branch demonstrates deploying the Pools App (Frontend + Backend + MongoDB) locally using Helm, the package manager for Kubernetes.

-This project demonstrates how to deploy a complete open-source application consisting of a **frontend**, **backend**, and **MongoDB database** using **Kubernetes** on a **local machine**.
-This setup is built and run using Docker Desktop, but can also be run with Minikube.
-It's designed to showcase my DevOps skills including containerization, Kubernetes configuration, secret management, and service orchestration.
+## 📦 What is Helm?

+Helm is to Kubernetes what:

+- `apt` is to Debian-based Linux

+- `yum` is to CentOS/RHEL

+It helps you define, install, upgrade, and manage Kubernetes applications using a packaging format called charts.

 ---